 Overall, an average annual wind market growth rate of slightly less than 8% is seen for the next five years.
 At the end of the five-year forecast period, the annual rate of new capacity is expected to exceed 59 GW per year, and the cumulative level of installations over the period is expected to be 255 GW.
 This bodes well for connector manufacturers servicing this particular market.

 In spite of its vast potential, the current use of renewable energy is still limited.
 Financial incentives from governments around the world provided the impetus for a growing, wholesale shift away from fossil fuel energy to the development of clean, renewable energy resources.
 However, ballooning government budget deficits and debt associated with the recession, along with a host of other factors, now threaten the momentum that’s built up behind the transition to “green” and zero-carbon economies in key, leading markets.
 Among these are the costs and technical challenges of smart grid modernization and expansion, the growing pains associated with developing and proving new renewable energy technologies, and the search for new ways to finance and pay for renewable energy systems.

 It is clear that the global energy markets will be among the most dynamic and challenging in the coming decade, offering immense opportunities for connector manufacturers who are willing to invest in these markets.

-Bishop and Associates Inc. has just released a new twelve chapter, 211 page research report providing both qualitative and quantitative analysis of the World Renewable Energy Market for connectors.
+Bishop and Associates Inc. twelve chapter, 211 page research report provides both qualitative and quantitative analysis of the World Renewable Energy Market for connectors.
 This report explores the solar and wind energy market segments within the Renewable Energy market, focusing on applications that represent growth opportunities for connector manufacturers actively selling into these markets.
 Both contain an impressive amount of interconnect content, ongoing product development, new standards and technologies, with strong global attention and economic support.